Suicide Rates by Profession

 Additionally, in this data set, the suicide rate for males is 26.0 per 100,000 professionals compared to 7.1 for women.
 In fact, for all professions we looked at, men had a higher suicide rate.

 Before diving into the results, it is worth spending a moment on describing the CDC data we use for calculations.
-While the report from the CDC was recently released in November of 2018, the most recent time period it covers is 2015.
-And is just from 22 states.
+While the report from the CDC was released in November of 2018, the most recent time period it covers is 2015.
+And the data is taken from just 22 states.

 Perhaps most important to note is that the CDC provides suicide data at the highest level of "major occupational group."
 This splits the entire US workforce into just 22 occupations.
 As a result, many different sub-occupations are lumped together in just one occupation (for example, nursing, doctors, and dentists are all in one occupation).